AdnanHodzic/auto-cpufreq/README.md

 #### Supported architectures and devices

 Supported devices must have an Intel, AMD or ARM CPUs.
 This tool was developed to improve performance and battery life on laptops, but running it on desktop/servers (to lower power consumption) should also be possible.
+Not work in Virtual machines.

 ## Features